The Tiny Avalanche

 Luckily, I didn't have to wait too long before Shannon and Bill returned home.
 I was able to go back, retrieve my own, normal-sized clothes and relate the whole humiliating misadventure.
 It was all very entertaining and became a funny news item in our social circle for little while.

 About a year later, Shannon and Bill made plans to move to Amsterdam.
 They were selling the house and leaving many of their possessions behind.
 Various household items were donated to lucky me, so I helped them pack.
-I got a queen-size bed and a bunch of nice kitchen stuff, also a lamp, a desk, loads of things.
+I got a queen-size bed and a bunch of nice kitchen stuff, also a lamp, a desk... loads of things.
 We worked all day packing and stacking boxes into the moving truck.
-Afterward we had snacks and drinks and sat out front and lounged in the late day light.
+Afterward, we had snacks and drinks and lounged out front in the late daylight.

 A man from next door came outside and chatted with us in that neighborly way that people do.
 He was curious about their exodus, and I was curious about him, all hunky and charming.
-Shannon and Bill invited him to join us, and I attempted to evoke some form of attractiveness.
-After awhile, he looked at me very intently, studying my face with a bemused grin and said, "You look so familiar to me."
-I smiled, blushed and carried on with my campaign to enchant him.
+Shannon and Bill invited him to join us, and I attempted to enchant him with my winning ways.
+After a while, he looked at me very intently, studying my face with a bemused grin and said, "You look so familiar to me."
+I smiled, blushed and carried on with my campaign.

 Later in the conversation, the tale of my "adventure" came up.
 As Shannon, Bill and I reminisced about my wacky hijinx, the neighbor's face lit up, "I knew it!
 I knew I recognized you!
 You're the nearly naked girl I saw climbing over the fence!"